 Here are the most popular and reasonable patio surface materials you can check out to liven up your yard.
 No matter what types of patios you want, you'll find an option here to suit your tastes.

-Concrete is the most common material used to construct the surface of patios.
+Concrete is the most common material used to construct the surface of patios, pool house floors, and anywhere else that will get very wet and weathered.
 Concrete is a durable material that is a mixture of sand, water, cement, and gravel.
 All of the ways you can polish, stain, and otherwise customize it makes these great patio surface options.

 It is poured onto your patio in one solid piece and is ready for use in two days—one day for pouring and one day for curing.
 This makes concrete one of the quickest and most hassle-free options to install.

 Another great thing about concrete patios is that they can be styled in a variety of ways.
 The finish can be smooth, stamped, brushed or scored.
 It can be colored to match your decor.
 You can even include inlays and patterns into the concrete before it sets.

 Despite its versatility in terms of style, concrete patios are low maintenance and highly affordable when compared to other alternatives.

 Apart from applying a good sealant every couple of years to prevent cracks, it only needs a thorough sweep or a good rinse with the garden hose once in a while.

 The cost of the concrete, as well as the labor cost, also works out much cheaper than other options.